peteroupc/peteroupc.github.io/bernsupp.md

 **This is an open-source document; for an updated version, see the** [**source code**](https://github.com/peteroupc/peteroupc.github.io/raw/master/bernsupp.md) **or its** [**rendering on GitHub**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernsupp.md)**.
 You can send comments on this document on the** [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues)**.
 See** "[**Open Questions on the Bernoulli Factory Problem**](https://peteroupc.github.io/bernreq.html)" **for a list of things about this document that I seek answers to.**

 My audience for this article is **computer programmers with mathematics knowledge, but little or no familiarity with calculus**.
-It should be read in conjunction with the article "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)".

 I encourage readers to implement any of the algorithms given in this page, and report their implementation experiences.
 In particular, [**I seek comments on the following aspects**](https://github.com/peteroupc/peteroupc.github.io/issues/18):